ArthurGareginyan/my-custom-styles/readme.txt

 === My Custom Styles ===
 Contributors: Arthur Gareginyan
-Tags: code, snippet, custom, css, css2, css3, edit, editing, editor, simple, style, styles, styling, stylesheet, style sheet, plugin, codemirror, syntax highlighting, syntaxhighlighting, syntax highlighter, syntaxhighlighter, syntax, Donate link: https://www.spacexchimp.com/donate.html Requires at least: 3.9
+Tags: inject code, inject snippet, inject css, insert code, insert snippet, insert css, inject custom code, inject custom snippet, inject custom css, insert custom code, insert custom snippet, insert custom css, code, snippet, css, css2, css3, style, styles, styling, stylesheet, style sheet
+Donate link: https://www.spacexchimp.com/donate.html
+Requires at least: 3.9
 Tested up to: 4.9
-Stable tag: 4.26
+Stable tag: 4.27
 License: GPL3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Easily and safely add your custom styles (CSS code) directly out of your WordPress Admin Area, without the need to have an external editor.
+Easily and safely add your custom CSS code to your WordPress website, directly out of the WordPress Admin Area, without the need to have an external editor.

 == Description ==

-An easy to use, with intuitive interface, WordPress plugin that gives you the ability to easily and safely add your custom styles (CSS code) to WordPress website's HEAD section directly out of your WordPress Admin Area, without the need to have an external editor.
+An easy to use, with intuitive interface, WordPress plugin that gives you the ability to easily and safely add your custom CSS code to your WordPress website, directly out of the WordPress Admin Area, without the need to have an external editor.

+This is a must have tool for authors and website's owners.
 Its purpose is to provide a familiar experience to WordPress users.
 There is no need for any more editing of the files of your theme or plugins for to add custom CSS code.
 Just add your custom CSS code in the field on the plugin page and this plugin will do the rest for you.
+It will automatically add your CSS code to the desired section of your website, without changing any of your theme files and without slowing down your website.

 The plugin works completely independently of the theme, so you can use it with any theme, and regardless of whether the theme does or does not have a style.css file.
 The code you place on the plugin page will be entirely unaffected if you edit the contents of the theme’s style.css file, or even completely change the theme.
 This is really useful in case of updating theme or plugins, because your custom CSS code would never be overwritten.
 Your custom CSS code will keep on working, no matter how many times you upgrade or switch your theme and plugins.